 Steve was born and raised in the Gila Valley in southeastern Arizona, moving to Mesa in 1976.
 After working in the retail grocery industry for nearly 30 years, Steve decided to make a career change and returned to college in 2002.
 He graduated from the Mortuary Science Program at Mesa Community College in 2004, and joined the Bunker Family in 2005.
 In addition to assisting families with funeral arrangements and conducting services, Steve manages our Garden Chapel and oversees the daily operations at our other locations as well.
 Steve has found funeral service to be extremely rewarding, assisting families with planning meaningful tributes to their loved ones and beginning the healing process.

-Paula Sommer Rogers Sheridan is an Arizona native who’ll never conform to Arizona’s hot summers.
-She is married to Daniel Sheridan, who she’s shared the past 18 years with and had 3 beautiful children.
-She is also the proud daughter of a Sergeant for the Highway Patrol.
+Paula Sommer Rogers Sheridan is an Arizona native who will never acclimate to our high temperatures.
+She is married to Daniel Sheridan and they have 3 beautiful children.
 In 2008, Paula graduated from the Mortuary Program at Mesa Community College.
 She is a licensed Funeral Director, Embalmer, and Cremationist.
 She began her journey with the Bunker Family in 2010, just 3 weeks after her mother’s funeral services.
 It is with great honor that Paula serves the families that entrust their loved ones to the very location that cared for her own family during such a heart breaking time.

 Bryce is an Arizona boy through and through.
 He was born and raised in Mesa where he attended Mountain View High School.
 After graduation, he served a two-year service mission in Georgia.
 He graduated from Arizona State University with a degree in Applied Biological Sciences and a minor in Business.
 After working in Northern California for a short time, Bryce had a great desire to move back to Arizona and get involved in the family business.
 He recently graduated from the Mortuary Science program at Mesa Community College.
 Bryce and his wife, Ashley, have a beautiful little girl, Berklee.
 Bryce is also a huge sports fan, particularly of the Arizona Cardinals and Phoenix Suns, but his greatest satisfaction comes from serving the special families who entrust us with caring for their loved ones.